peterstace/dauntless/README.md

 It's still under active development, however is stable and ready for every day use.

+## Usage

+To use dauntless to view a file, use `dauntless <filename>`.

+Dauntless can also accept input via stdin.
+For example, `echo "hello world" | dauntless`.

+## Key Controls

+The key controls used to control dauntless are inspired by vim and less:

+    q - quit

+    j, <down-arrow> - move down by one line

+    k, <up-arrow> - move up by one line

+    d, <page-down> - move down by one screen

+    u, <page-up> - move up by one screen

+    <left-arrow> - scroll left horizontally

+    <right-arrow> - scroll right horizontally

+    r - force the screen to be repainted

+    g - move to the beginning of the file

+    G - move to the end of the file

+    / - enter a new regex to search for

+    n - jump to the next line matching the current regex

+    N - jump to the previous line matching the current regex

+    w - toggle line wrap mode

+    c - change the colour of the current regex

+    <tab> - cycle forward through saved regexes

+    <shift-tab> - cycle backward though saved regexes

+    x - delete the current regex

+    s - seek to a percentage through the file

+    b - bisect the file to search for line prefix

+    ` - toggle debug mode

 ## Dauntless Crashed (and now my terminal is messed up!)

 When Dauntless starts up, it enters [`cbreak`